Uterine Fibroid Embolization

-Uterine artery embolization (UAE) is a minimally invasive treatment for symptoms due to fibroid tumors in the uterus.
+Uterine fibroid embolization (UFE) is a minimally invasive treatment for symptoms due to fibroid tumors in the uterus.

 Fibroids are benign tumors that arise in the wall of the uterus.
 They cause heavy menstrual bleeding, pelvic cramping, and bulk symptoms including frequent urination, bloating and painful sexual intercourse.

 During a UFE your interventional radiologist will guide the catheter, a thin plastic tube, through a small incision in the skin into the uterine artery.
 Once in the uterine artery small particles are injected to cut off the blood supply causing the fibroids to shrink.
 Nearly 90 percent of women with fibroids experience relief of their symptoms.

 Preparation for Procedure

 - Inform your physician of any recent illness